aryasarukkai/PhonePlan.Report/src/content/blog/OTHER--EURoaming.md

 3. **O2 Mega eSIM**:
    - **Price**: $29 for 300GB of super-fast data.
    - **Coverage**: Available in 48 European countries.
    - **Features**: This plan provides extensive 5G coverage with no fair usage policy, making it the ultimate option for travelers requiring large amounts of data without throttling.
-It also includes mobile hotspot capability at no extra cost.
+It also includes mobile hotspot capability at no extra cost. **Full 5G mmWave + C-Band Access through Europe**.

 ### Additional eSIM Providers